ikhwanhayat/jomweb_unittest/README.md

 To build and run the src, use Visual Studio.
 To run the tests, use NUnit (http://nunit.org)

-Change VS settings to that it downloads NuGet packages upon build. http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages
+Change Visual Studio settings so that it downloads NuGet packages upon build. http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages